We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 What problem does it solve?

-Malwarebytes is capable of cleaning up infected machines better than using traditional antivirus programs.
+Malwarebytes can clean up infected machines better than traditional antivirus programs.

 Why is it awesome?